 - Material (what it is made of): Glass, wood, plastic, concrete, etc.

-- Purpose (what it is used for): Shopping, training, walking, etc.
+- Purpose or Qualifier (what it is used for): Shopping, training, walking, etc.

 Using commas and conjunctions to join adjectives

 With two or more adjectives from the same category, commas, and conjunctions like “and” should be used between the interchangeable words.
 For example:

 The man in the red and yellow shirt was waiting outside the door.